EdgeLake/edgelake.github.io/docs/southbound/telegraf.md

 ### Configuring the Message Broker Service

-[Message broker service](../commands/backgound_services.md#message-broker-services) configures an EdgeLake service to act as a _MQTT_ or _Kafka_ message broker, and storing the accepted message into the respected operator.
-Enabling a message broker can be done via a configuration policy or the following command.
+[Message broker service](../commands/backgound_services.md#message-broker-services) configures an EdgeLake service to act as message broker (and satisfy an _MQTT_ or _Kafka_ publish messaged).
+Data published on the EdgeLake node will be ingested to the local database.
+Enabling a message broker service can be done via a configuration policy or the following command.

 <pre class="code-frame"><code class="language-anylog">&lt;run message broker where
     external_ip=!external_ip and external_port=!anylog_broker_port and